jbx-protocol/juice-docs/blogs/town-hall/2023-06-13/index.md

 ## Croptop Updates by Jango

-Jango and Livid had done a lot of work to make the Croptop template support posts of audio, video and Makedown formats, so that now users can post whatever snippet of content on their ENS websites and have them all linked back to their Juicebox treasuries.
+Jango and Livid had done a lot of work to make the Croptop template support posts of audio, video and Markdown formats, so that now users can post whatever snippet of content on their ENS websites and have them all linked back to their Juicebox treasuries.

 They had worked a lot in CID (Content Identifier) to make sure the content was being correctly displayed and funneled into minting process.